AJWyman1/Colorado_Hospital_access/README.md

 ## Exploring the Data

  To  begin with I was working with three sets of data The first containing data that breaks down Colorado counties into various demographic groups by race.
-This dataset also includes the number of incidences of COVID along with a few columns of economical data.
+This dataset also includes the prevalence of COVID along with a few columns of economical data.
 Most importantly, the final column, tells us the average life expectancy for each county.

 ![](img/dataframe_info.png)